© 2026 - Octane Automotive BV

 E90 Sedan (2008-2011), E92 Coupé (2008-2013), E93 Convertible (2008-2013), M3 GTS (2010, 150 cars, E92 only), or M3 CRT (2011, 67 cars, E90 Sedan only).
 Edition specification: Lime Rock Park Edition (2013), Frozen Edition (various colours), Competition Package.
 Model year, chassis number, and engine number.

 All invoices from BMW M Classic or recognised M specialist.
-The S65 V8 requires factory expertise: rod bearings, throttle actuators, timing chains, oil pump, and VANOS system.
+The S65 V8 requires expertise: rod bearings, throttle actuators, timing chains, oil pump, and VANOS system.
 For M-DCT specifications: factory mechatronics service.
 For E93 Convertible: four-piece folding hardtop system.

 The S65 V8 has known points of attention with rod bearings that can fail at higher mileage (comparable to S54 in E46 M3).
 Document factory rod bearing renewal (preventive, often between 60,000-100,000 km) with invoices from BMW M Classic or recognised M specialist.
 For collectors, proof of completed rod bearing renewal is a decisive selling point.

-The S65 has factory-installed eight individual throttle actuators that periodically need replacement.
+The S65 has eight individual throttle actuators that periodically need replacement.
 A failing actuator generates specific fault codes and can lead to engine performance reduction.
 Document factory throttle actuator update (preventive or after failure) with invoices from BMW M Classic.
 For collectors, proof of completed update is an important selling point.

 Number of previous owners, mileage, manual or M-DCT specification, any trackday participation, geographic distribution.
 For collector-oriented sales manual is generally higher priced than M-DCT.
 For GTS and CRT: low mileage is substantially value-driving.
 For regular E90/E92/E93 M3 an average use with full service history is acceptable.